Internectio/Locuscraft/README.md

 Locuscraft's motto is "Learn.
 Build.
 Share." because this is what humans do (or should do).
 We learn, we use that knowledge to build something, we share our knowledge and creations to make the world better.
 In our incorporated world everything is jacked up.
 We learn what's in a select fews' best interests, we build what's in their interest, and we don't share unless people pay.
 Well we can change the status quo if we work together.
 Let's set an example with Locuscraft.

 By the way, you may be wondering why it's called "Locuscraft".
 This is partially a result of me finding a suitable domain space, but it has a meaning too.
 Locus means a place, a center, a focus.
 To craft is to build.
-Therefore Locuscraft a single place to bring everything together and build something together.
+Therefore Locuscraft a single place to bring everyone together and build something together.
 I also wanted it to sound like a game, because Locuscraft is going to be entertaining as hell I promise you.

 # Who am I?